ElDEEB21/OpenCV-Learning/03-Advanced-Computer-Vision/README.md

 The following projects will be implemented as standalone applications within this repository:

 1. **Gesture Volume Control** – Control system volume by recognizing hand gestures
-2. **Finger Counter** – Build a counter that recognizes the number of fingers held up
-3. **AI Personal Trainer** – Use pose data to give real-time exercise feedback
+2. **AI Personal Trainer** – Use pose data to give real-time exercise feedback
-4. **Virtual Painter** – Paint virtually using hand gestures
+3. **Virtual Painter** – Paint virtually using hand gestures
-5. **AI Virtual Mouse** – Control mouse cursor via hand movements
+4. **AI Virtual Mouse** – Control mouse cursor via hand movements

 *All projects will be organized in the `05-Projects/` directory for easy access and documentation.*